dlotterman/metal_benchmark_demo/README.md

 ### Equinix Metal Benchmark Demo ###

-This horrendous code is enables the Equinxi Metal bechmark demo sometimes given by the Equinix Metal SA Team.
-It is public for transperancy's sake.
+This horrendous code enables the Equinix Metal benchmark demo sometimes given by the Equinix Metal SA Team.
+It is public for transparency’s sake.

-The psuedo steps of the code are:
+The pseudo steps of the code are:

 Run `gate_open.sh -c "Customer Name`: